 The product(s) conforming to the requirements of this standard may be certified as per the conformity assessment schemes under the provisions of the Bureau of Indian Standards Act, 2016 and the Rules and Regulations framed thereunder, and the products may be marked with the Standard Mark.

 12 SAMPLING FOR LOT ACCEPTANCE

-12.1 Unless otherwise agreed to between the purchaser and the supplier, sampling of the pruner for lot acceptance shall be as per IS 7201 (Part 1).
+Unless otherwise agreed to between the purchaser and the supplier, sampling of the pruner for lot acceptance shall be as per IS 7201 (Part 1).

+ANNEX A

+(Clause 2)

+LIST OF REFERRED STANDARDS